 They can be learned.
 Children have the ability to learn foundational concepts in these subjects at a young age.
 Preschools and other child care providers should nurture STEAM skills and concepts early on and build on them through ongoing opportunities for play and discussion.

 They are useful.
-The skills children learn when engaging with STEAM concepts are transferable and useful across many aspects of their lives.
+The skills children learn when engaging with STEAM concepts in preschool are transferable and useful across many aspects of their lives.
 For example, process skills, which include making observations, hypothesizing and critical thinking, are basic skills for math and science but are also valuable skills for learning any subject.

 They are in demand.
 Have you ever thought about what your child’s life might be like in 20 years?
 In some ways it is hard to imagine what career options children might have as adults.
 One thing is certain, skills in science, technology, engineering and math will be increasingly important.
 For early education providers like Primrose, part of our responsibility to children is preparing them for the realities they’ll face later in life.